EPIC Fields: Marrying 3D Geometry and Video Understanding: Additional details on the dataset construction

 \subsection{Statistics of the benchmark splits}

+We provide statistics of the splits for the D-NVS task of our benchmark in \Cref{tab:dataset_split_stats}.
+In UDOS, the objective is to segment dynamic and semi-static objects in videos without relying on supervision from ground-truth segmentations during training.
+Thus, \emph{all} frames are observed during training.
+Evaluation frames are the same as for the D-NVS task.
+For the VOS task, we use the train/val splits published as part of the VISOR VOS benchmark (See~\cite{Darkhalil22VISOR} Sec.~5.1).

-Finally, we provide statistics of our benchmark split in \Cref{tab:dataset_split_stats}.
-We divide the evaluation frames for each video equally between the validation and test sets, taking every other frame from both In-Action and Out-of-Action frames.
-The size of the validation and test sets corresponds to only a fraction of the number of training frames due to strict constraints on the sampling of evaluation frames, which include high variability in viewpoints and a minimum time interval between the training and test/validation frames as described in Section 4 of the main paper.
+For D-NVS, we divide the evaluation frames for each video equally between the validation and test sets, taking every other frame from both \textit{In-Action} and \textit{Out-of-Action} frames.
+Each video contains evaluation frames spanning all difficulty tiers (easy, medium, hard).
+The size of the validation and test sets corresponds to only a fraction of the number of training frames due to strict constraints on the sampling of evaluation frames, which include high variability in viewpoints and a minimum time gap between the training and test/validation frames as described in Section 4.1 of the main paper.